rfquack/RFQuack/docs/support/faq.md

 Although the development of this project is mostly following an irregular schedule due to its pro-bono nature, we're happy to receive suggestions on new features.
 This said, please [file an issue choosing the appropriate type](https://github.com/rfquack/RFQuack/issues/new/choose).

-## Why is F.A.Q. list is so whort?
+## Why is F.A.Q. list is so short?

 Because we're newborn! 😜